lovette/jsonlogalert/README.md

 | <=       | Less than or equal           |
 | ~        | Regular expression match     |
 | !~       | Not regular expression match |

+### Testing rules

+Use `--print-rules` to review the rules and the order they are applied.

+	jsonlogalert --print-rules

+Use `--dry-run` to scan logs without updating offset/cursors and monitor which services claim log entries.
+Use different output options to review generated content.

+	jsonlogalert -vv --dry-run --output-devnull
+	jsonlogalert -vv --dry-run --output-stdout
+	jsonlogalert -vv --dry-run --output-file-dir .

 ## Outputs